'Merata: How Mum Decolonised the Screen': Film Review

 While the second half of the film, edited by Te Rurehe Paki, almost slides into a PowerPoint-like presentation of Merata’s accomplishments and her influence in the latter part of her life, when she started working for Sundance and mentored talents such as future Thor: Ragnarok director Taika Waititi, the film as a whole is more interested in how Merata’s work output related to both her as a person and to her family.
 (Waititi’s wife, Chelsea Winstanley, is the producer of this film, in which he also briefly appears.)

-When her work as a filmmaker starts to become more political, the pressure on Merata became so great even the police started to harass her.
-She rightly point out how this put her in an impossible situation, as it’s useless to go and complain about the police to… the police.
+When her work as a filmmaker started to become more political, the pressure on Merata became so great that even the police started to harass her.
+She rightly points out how this put her in an impossible situation, as it’s useless to go and complain about the police… to the police.
 But her uncomfortable films all had one scope: Create a better future for her children, so it feels entirely appropriate they get to tell her story, too, with practically all of them very proud of their mother but most of them also very aware that she often wasn’t there or put them in difficult situations because of the work she did.

-Society was, of course, quite different when Merata started making films: It’s a shock to see her, in archival interview footage, talk about how she didn’t hear about the existence of contraceptives until after the birth of her third child.
+Society was, of course, quite different when Merata started making films.
+It is a shock to see her, in archival interview footage, talk about how she didn’t hear about the existence of contraceptives until after the birth of her third child.
 She also struggled to find any Maori woman who could give her advice about possible abortions.
-With just a few brushstrokes, Heperi paints a very specific historic, geographic and familial context in which Merata’s character, her outrage and her can-do attitude would so severely clash with the obstacles thrown at her by life and the society she lived in, that it could only result in her becoming an activist for women’s and Indigenous rights.
+With just a few brushstrokes, Heperi paints a very specific historic, geographic and familial context in which Merata’s character, her outrage and her can-do attitude would so severely clash with the obstacles thrown at her by life and the society she lived in that it could only result in her becoming an activist for women’s and Indigenous rights.

 Production company: Arama Pictures